bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, addNums." />
 </p>

-Let's give it a try real quick.
+Let&apos;s give it a try real quick.
 Function addNums.
-We're going to pass in num1 and num2.
+We&apos;re going to pass in num1 and num2.
-I like putting these extra spaces in here even though that's kind of not the standard, but I think it makes it easier to read for me.
-All right, so I'm going to make var sum = num1 + num2.
-In here, we're using the plus sign to actually do addition, that's what we want it to do.
-And then I'm going to console.log sum.
+I like putting these extra spaces in here even though that&apos;s kind of not the standard, but I think it makes it easier to read for me.
+All right, so I&apos;m going to make var sum = num1 + num2.
+In here, we&apos;re using the plus sign to actually do addition, that&apos;s what we want it to do.
+And then I&apos;m going to console.log sum.

-Meanwhile, I'm going to comment that out so we don't get that running as well.
+Meanwhile, I&apos;m going to comment that out so we don&apos;t get that running as well.
 And then down here, I just need to run it with whatever numbers I want to add, addNums, 329, 419.
 Sure, you could  probably do that in your head fairly quickly.
 But why bother?
 We can have JavaScript do it for us, right?
-So, if we're going to learn how to do this
+So, if we&apos;re going to learn how to do this

 JavaScript stuff, it might as well do something useful, like add those numbers together to get 728.
 Maybe not super useful, but you get the idea.
-And that's a really powerful thing about JavaScript is we can pass in the passing data through these variables here, that we can then work with within our function.
+And that&apos;s a really powerful thing about JavaScript is we can pass in the passing data through these variables here, that we can then work with within our function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->